kohkimakimoto/altax/README.md

 ## Installation

-There are several ways to install Altax to your system.
 I recommend you to install it as a phar (PHP Archive) which compiled to single executable file.
 This is a most easy way to use Altax.
 Run the below command to get latest version of Altax.